'From Deep Blue to Troubled Green We Pass' (Rachel Carson)

 Ark: a place offering protection and safety.

-Using this definition of an ark, the work brings together elements of our shared human histories, creating a conversation between generations.
+Using this definition of an ark, the work brings together fragments of 'conversation' between the generations.
 Stories of a great flood are universal and are to be found throughout history.
-As this new millennium unfolds it appears we are facing real uncertainties of sea level rise and changing climate.
+As this new millennium unfolds it appears we are facing an emerging flood story as we begin to face real uncertainties of sea level rise and changing climate.

-Contained in a Solander box - a book-form case traditionally used to store manuscripts, prints, and precious books - the dark exterior opens to reveal a rich gold interior.
-A bright red folder encloses the loose sheets ( the use of red cover being a reference to the IUCN Red List of Threatened Species).
+The work is contained in a Solander box - a book-form case traditionally used to store manuscripts, prints, and precious books.
+The dark exterior opens to reveal a rich gold interior where a bright red folder encloses the loose sheets - the use of red cover being a reference to the IUCN Red List of Threatened Species.